Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

 Make a note of the public key identifier for the key you just generated.
 In the key above it is "58614CEE"

-Export your Payer encryption public key from your keyring using:
+Export your Matcher encryption public key from your keyring using:

     > gpg --homedir "$(pwd)" --armor --export 58614CEE > matcher-key.asc
     (change the "58614CEE" to your key identifier).